greg7mdp/parallel-hashmap/README.md

 ![index computation cost](https://github.com/greg7mdp/parallel-hashmap/blob/master/img/idx_computation_cost.PNG?raw=true)

 As for the hash value computation, fortunately we can eliminate this cost by providing the computed hash to the submap functions, so that it is computed only once.
-This is exactly what I have done in my implementation pof the parallel_hash_map within the Abseil library, adding a few extra APIs to the Abseil internal raw_hash_map.h header,= which allow the parallel_hash_map to pass the precomputed hash value to the underlying hash tables.
+This is exactly what I have done in my implementation of the parallel_hash_map within the Abseil library, adding a few extra APIs to the Abseil internal raw_hash_map.h header, which allow the parallel_hash_map to pass the precomputed hash value to the underlying submaps.

 So we have all but eliminated the cost of the first step, and seen that the cost of the second step is very minimal.
 At this point we expect that the parallel_hash_map performance will be close to the one of its underlying *flat_hash_map*, and this is confirmed by the chart below: